 However, cracks – big or small – should be repaired soon.
 Otherwise, they turn into potholes, causing more structural damage.

 Milling and Resurfacing

-Miling and resurfacing involve removing the asphalt and grinding it into small gravel-like pieces.
-If, however, asphalt is entirely out of shape and cannot be repaired, our experts take it to the processing plant to recycle it.
+Milling and resurfacing involve removing the asphalt and grinding it into small gravel-like pieces.
+If, however, asphalt is entirely out of shape and cannot be repaired, our partners take it to the processing plant to recycle it.
 This material is then used for other construction materials, and new asphalt is prepared to resurface the damaged pavement.